It4innovations/hyperqueue/README.md

 <img src="docs/imgs/hq.png">
 </p>

-**Warning** this project is under heavy development; it works on a basic level, but we are still working on some important features.

 [Documentation](https://it4innovations.github.io/hyperqueue/)

 **HyperQueue** (HQ) lets you build a computation plan consisting of a large amount of tasks and then